erikucenik/PersonalWebsite/README.md

 The articles I write are stored inside the `articles` folder in Markdown format.

-When running main.py, the Markdown articles are converted into HTML content througuh `pandoc` and `md2article_html.py`, and the results are fit into templates (`templates`) and stored in `articles_html`, where FastAPI reads them and serves them to users.
+When running `main.py`, the Markdown articles are converted into HTML content through `pandoc` and `md2article_html.py`, and the results are fit into templates (`templates`) and stored in `articles_html`, where FastAPI reads them and serves them to users.

 # Requirements